-- All district schools are now "schools of choice," meaning that parents can apply to send their children to any academic program at any school in the district, regardless of where they live.
-For the 2015-16 school year, more than 2,900 children were approved for enrollment in programs outside their zoned attendance areas. - Connect2Learn has put a mobile computer in the hands of every student in grades 3-12.
-Middle and high school students can take their computers home to continue their learning outside school, giving them access to programs, files and schoolwork. - We are dramatically expanding our career and technology courses designed to prepare students for high-paying jobs and industry certifications in rapidly emerging fields.
-New facilities with cutting-edge equipment are available at Battery Creek High, Hilton Head Island High and will soon be available at May River High.
+- All district schools are now "schools of choice," meaning that parents can apply to send their children to an academic program at any school in the district, regardless of where they live.
+Programmatic Choice may be limited for schools that are at or near capacity.
+For the 201718 school year, 1,025 children were approved for enrollment in programs outside their zoned attendance areas. - The Connect2Learn program continues to expand the program by putting mobile computer devices in the K-2 classrooms.
+Currently all middle and high school students can take their computers home to continue their learning outside school, giving them access to programs, files and schoolwork. - We are dramatically expanding our career and technology courses designed to prepare students for high-paying jobs and industry certifications in rapidly emerging fields.
+New facilities with cutting-edge equipment are available at Battery Creek High, Hilton Head Island High and May River High.